-Management's Discussion and Analysis For the Year Ended June 30, 2022
+Management's Discussion and Analysis As of and for the Year Ended June 30, 2023

 Introduction

 The Village of Tickfaw, Louisiana (the Village) is pleased to present its Annual Financial Statements developed in compliance with Governmental Accounting Standards Board Statement No. 34, Basic Financial Statements - Management's Discussion and Analysis - For State and Local Governments (GASB 34), and related standards.